pianobin/PianoBin.github.io/content/faq.md

 I read all requests and many of my past arrangements have come from requests!
 If you are here then chances are we have similar interests so I would love to hear what you want me to cover.
 However please note the following:

 - Does the song already have many piano covers?
 If the song is too popular then I am less likely to arrange it because there are many other songs that deserve a piano arrangement :)
 - I try to cover songs from media I am familiar with.
-If you suggest a song from video game or movie I haven't heard of then I will need some time to check it out first before deciding!
+If you suggest a song from a video game or movie I haven't heard of then I will need some time to check it out first before deciding!
 - Lastly, I am only one person so I am not able to do everyone's request!

 **Can I use your arrangement for my video?**